guaerjia/framework-for-teach/README.md

 ===================================
-debug: Creating a new branch is quick and simple.
+debug: Creating a new branch is quick and simple. make some thing explict